 - High minimum spend required to get the biggest bonus

-Who should skip: It’s not ideal if your initial costs are low, you don’t need a card with an unspecified credit limit or you can’t meet all the thresholds for the cash back rewards.
+Who should skip: It’s not ideal if your initial costs are low, you don’t need a card with an unspecified credit limit or you can’t meet all the spend thresholds for the cash back rewards.

 Bank of America Business Advantage Customized Cash Rewards Mastercard credit card: Best for category cash back